Xylopyrographer/STAC/README.md

 Its purpose is to monitor the tally status of a single video input channel of a Roland video device that implements their Smart Tally protocol.

+Starting with STAC v2.2.0, the following Roland video switches are supported:

+* V-60HD
+* V-160HD

 The sketch uses WiFi to connect to the same network as that of the Roland device.

 For the Roland video input channel being monitored, STAC will set